OSCELOT/MyMessages/README.md

 If you are currently using My Messages (version 2.2.1 or prior) then you will need to uninstall My Messages in order to successfully install My Messages.

+The unm-unmmymessages-3800.11.war (version 2.4.6-3800.11) is the WAR file for Blackboard Learn SaaS 3800.11.0 (not 3800.x.0) only (Original Experience only).

+1. Using 3800.11.0 Blackboard APIs.

 The unm-unmmymessages-3800.9.war (version 2.4.5-3800.9) is the WAR file for Blackboard Learn SaaS 3800.9.0 (not 3800.x.0) only (Original Experience only).

 1. Using 3800.9.0 Blackboard APIs.

+Note: Below is a short history for earlier SaaS Releases

 The unm-unmmymessages-3800.6.war (version 2.4.4-3800.6) is the WAR file for Blackboard Learn SaaS 3800.6.0 (not 3800.x.0) only (Original Experience only).